f0ff886f/pyenv-win/README.md

    - `git clone https://github.com/pyenv-win/pyenv-win.git %USERPROFILE%/.pyenv`

 ### Finish the installation

-   1. Add a new variable under System variables in ENVIRONMENT with name:
+   1. Add a new variable under *System* variables in ENVIRONMENT with name:
       `PYENV` value: `%USERPROFILE%\.pyenv\pyenv-win`
-   2. Now add the following paths to your ENVIRONMENT PATH variable in order to access the pyenv command (don't forget to separate with semicolons):
+   2. Now add the following paths to your *System* ENVIRONMENT PATH variable in order to access the pyenv command (don't forget to separate with semicolons):
       - `%PYENV%\bin`
       - `%PYENV%\shims`
       - __ENVIRONMENT PATH :: This PC -> Properties -> Advanced system settings -> Advanced -> Environment Variables... -> PATH__